Knox College, Galesburg, Illinois, July 27, 2017

 Lincoln, however, turned Douglas’ argument right back on him.
 Lincoln argued that slavery was wrong while admitting that the Constitution allowed for it to continue in the South where it had already existed.
 He further argued that the law must be obeyed as it stood.
 But he also believed that some of the slave-owning founders of our nation, including Thomas Jefferson and George Washington, as well all of the non-slave-owning founders, believed that slavery was a moral evil and hoped it would die out or be abolished over time.
 Lincoln pointed out unlike the founders, Douglas refused to take a moral stand on slavery; he insisted it should be a matter of popular sovereignty, up to the states to decide for themselves.
 In short, Douglas believed that sectional interests should decide the matter.
 Lincoln pressed Douglas on this point throughout the debates, especially at Knox College: either slavery is right or it is wrong, and as such, it should not simply be up to local popular vote.
-After all, this was a moral matter about the human rights such as those enumerated in the Bill of Rights.
+After all, this was a moral matter about those human rights such as those enumerated in the Bill of Rights.
 It was not merely a practical matter of ‘domestic affairs’ as Douglas put it, such as apportioning funds for regional projects, administering local public institutions, or community policing.